Kotlin/dokka/docs/topics/dokka-migration.md

 }

 dokka {
-    // Overrides the module directory to match the V1 structure modulePath.set("maths")
+    // Overrides the subproject directory to match the V1 structure modulePath.set("maths")
 }
 ```